KarlinSmith08/KarlinSmithPortfolio/_posts/2026-03-09-Daily-Journal-Atrium.md

 **March 12th, 2026**: I printed 4 trials of screw scales.
 I did a 100%, 98%, 96%, 94% scale on the same print file.

 **March 23rd, 2026**: My print either did not finish, or someone accidentally took it off of the printer.
 I had to re-assemble the print and then re-print it.

+**March 24th, 2026**: I did another set of screws at 92%, 91%, 90%, 89%, and 88%.
+I found that the 88% version fit very well into the mouthpiece.
+I started another print with 4 of the 88% screws to make sure that it fit into all 4 versions of the mouthpiece.